Civilian

 White Paper

-Analysts in command and control centers are often on the job for many hours, staring at screens with few breaks.
+Analysts often stare into command center monitors for hours on end with few breaks.
 Extra-wide monitors, especially curved monitors, can reduce eye strain and help prevent upper body aches by equalizing the focal distance of the center and edges of the screen.
-In-plane switching (IPS) panel technology also supports eye health, by allowing on-screen visuals to look the same from an angle and from a distance.

 To further reduce eye strain, look for higher-resolution monitors and built-in eye-saver features that allow you to recalibrate the contrast, brightness and saturation settings.
-Samsung’s advanced eye care technology also helps minimize blue light emissions with Eye Saver Mode, while Flicker Free continuously removes screen flicker.
+Advanced eye care technology in Samsung monitors also helps minimize blue light emissions with Eye Saver Mode, while Flicker Free continuously removes screen flicker.

 Unmatched connectivity

-It’s not uncommon for command center analysts to use multiple monitors at the same time, even if the monitors are widescreens.
+It’s not uncommon for command center workstations to use multiple monitors at the same time, even if the monitors are widescreen.
 Connecting these monitors is much simpler with daisy chaining.
 A DisplayPort Out connection and just one cable per monitor allows as many as four screens to connect to a single PC.

-Command center monitors also benefit from USB Type-C connections — which essentially turn a monitor into a docking station — as well as LAN ports, which enable computers with no LAN port to connect to a monitor for Ethernet use.
+Command center monitors also benefit from USB-C connections — which essentially turn a monitor into a docking station — able to connect data, video, audio and power all with one cable.

 Monitors don’t require the same security as other types of technology because they have no internal memory, but it still makes more sense to rely on monitors from vendors that put security first.
 Samsung protects its monitor users with an array of safeguards that ensure speed and accuracy and preemptively block security risk factors.